Hecate2/neo-ruler/README.md

   - part of collaterals are paid to rcToken holders
   - Ruler protocol offers **FUNGIBLE** loan
     - A `Pair` is utilized by many borrowers.
 The pool of defaulted paired token is considered as a whole.
-    - Any loan expired with any defaulted paired token caused by any user leads to rcToken holders receive some collaterals.
+    - Any loan expired with any defaulted paired token caused by any borrower leads to all the rcToken holders receiving some collaterals.

 #### Major APIs of solidity implementation